TimesLIVE

-TimesLIVE is a South African online newspaper that started as The Times daily newspaper.
+TimesLIVE (aka TshisaLIVE) is a South African online newspaper that started as The Times daily newspaper.
 The Times print version was an offshoot of Sunday Times, to whose subscribers it was delivered gratis; non-subscribers paid R2.50 per edition in the early years.
 It has been owned by Arena Holdings since November 2019 and is the second-largest news website in South Africa.